ken-sok/tailor-desktop/README.md

-# tailor-desktop
+# tailor-store-management-appilcation

-This is a Cambodian tailor store management application written for a Windows Desktop.
+This is a tailor store application to help make a Cambodian tailor store record their orders digitally.

 ## Techstack
   - PostgreSQL